-- One 32-ounce container of full fat organic PLAIN yogurt
+- 32 oz full fat organic plain yogurt

 - Pull the ends of the towel up and secure with string or a rubber band.

-- Tie the towel with yogurt in it to a cabinet handle above the bowl.
+- Tie the towel with yogurt in it to a cabinet handle and position a medium size bowl underneath.

-- In the morning, if the dripping has stopped, pour the liquid in the bowl (this is the whey... yay!) into a glass jar and store in the fridge for up to six months.
+- In the morning, if the dripping has stopped, pour the whey in the bowl into a glass jar and store in the refrigerator for up to six months.

-- The "yogurt" left in the towel is actually cream cheese now.
-Put in its own container and use as you would store bought cream cheese.
+- The yogurt left in the towel is actually cream cheese now.
+Put it in its own container and use as you would store-bought cream cheese.